Charles Henry Allan Bennett: Digestible Dhamma and deterioration of health

-Metteyya realised that the best path for LIGHT of Dhamma to arise in the West was through the Sangha of Bhikkhu's, that this was the primary and indispensable foundation for the Buddha's Truth taking root in a society.
+Metteyya realised that the best path for Dhamma to arise in the West was through the Sangha of Bhikkhus, that this was the primary and indispensable foundation for the Buddha's Truth taking root in a society.
 This honest realisation was stated in 1910, further in this letter Metteyya announced "I do not think that the maintenance of a single Bhikkhu, whether myself or another, would, as things now are, at all conduce to that end.
 Quite the contrary, in fact."
 Here Metteyya was referring to the difficulties of establishing a Sangha of Bhikkhus that could flourish, while strictly adhering to the Vinaya.

 Metteyya instead set forth the idea of the creation of Dhamma Literature that was constructed in a way that was easily digestible, broken into shorter fragments to be more suited to the modern disgruntled mind.
 "The Dhamma, best for the deeper student in actual translations, is too archaic for the modern average man to start on.
 It needs interpreting into ways of thought, rather than translating into verbal likeness."

-Metteyyas earlier plans to establish a permanent Buddhist community in the West, in England, waned under his new understanding that Ven.
-Sīlācāra or himself would be unable properly establish a Sangha in the West.
+Metteyya's earlier plans to establish a permanent Buddhist community in the West, in England, waned under his new understanding that Ven.
+Sīlācāra or himself would be unable to properly establish a Sangha in the West.
 This marked the end of Metteyya's time as a dedicated Buddhist Missionary to England.
-Metteyya had stated that one who lives his true vocation of this life as a Bhikkhu, must of followed the Vinaya accordingly to prove himself against temptations as a religious teacher amongst his fellow-men, to be wise and worthy so that he be a living example through the actions of his life.
+Metteyya had stated that one who lives his true vocation of this life as a Bhikkhu, must follow the Vinaya accordingly to prove himself against temptations as a religious teacher amongst his fellow-men, to be wise and worthy so that he be a living example through the actions of his life.
 While Metteyya's determination to return was great, his health was rapidly declining.
-Metteyya further stated "I should be very sorry indeed to see the first beginnings of Buddhist monasticism in England founded on a deliberate and a continuous breach of the Rule by which the Bhikkhu should live".
+Metteyya further stated "I should be very sorry indeed to see the first beginnings of Buddhist monasticism in England founded on a deliberate and a continuous breach of the rule by which the Bhikkhu should live".